MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/windows-server-2016-improvements.md

 In this configuration, the Time Server parameter is this host.
 Its Polling Frequency is 5 seconds and the Clock Update Frequency is also 5 seconds.

-To synchronize exclusively over NTP, it is recommended to disable the TimeSync integration service in the guest.
+To synchronize exclusively over NTP, it's recommended to disable the TimeSync integration service in the guest.

 > [!NOTE]
 > Note: Support for accurate time with Linux guests requires a feature that is only supported in the latest upstream Linux kernels and it isn't something that's widely available across all Linux distros yet.
 Please reference [Supported Linux and FreeBSD virtual machines for Hyper-V on Windows](../../virtualization/hyper-v/supported-linux-and-freebsd-virtual-machines-for-hyper-v-on-windows.md) for more details about support distributions.